zippy84/chimney-generator/README.rst

 How can I use it?
 *****************

-Install Anaconda from https://anaconda.org/, create you own virtual environment and then run *generate.py*.
+Install Anaconda from https://anaconda.org/, create you own virtual environment with *environment.yml* and then run *generate.py*.

 It's a generator, so you can define you own configuration for every model.
 Just edit the *cfgs* list in *generate.py*.